KayseMca/js_in_month/Basics/README.md

  * [Article 1](https://oguzkilic.medium.com/taray%C4%B1c%C4%B1lar-javascripti-nas%C4%B1l-yorumlar-fbdfc472f8e3)
  * [Article 2](https://devnot.com/2020/javascript-nasil-calisir/)

-first, all the code in javascript is parsed a parser that reads js codes line by line, then the parser produces *Abstract Syntax Tree* => it translates js code into machine code.
+first, all the code in javascript is parsed a parser that reads js codes line by line, then the parser produces *Abstract Syntax Tree*: it translates js code into machine code.
+**Execution Context**
-**Execution Context** => this is where all Javascript code runs.
+this is where all Javascript code runs.
 As defualt the Global Execution Context is the code that not inside any function.
 In the code that exist inside of any function when ever called the function this will be new context Execution Contexts and being the active code that running, and this contineous every new called function on top of stack (see the image).

 **Execution Context**